amphp/ext-uv/README.md

 ##### *Note*

 * if you want to use a socket. please use uv_poll_init_socket instead of this.
 Windows can't handle socket with this function.
+* some platform doesn't support file descriptor on these method.

 ### uv uv_poll_init_socket([resource $uv_loop], zval fd)